Graphically discrete groups and rigidity: Graphical discreteness of closed - 3- manifold groups

 \begin{thm} Let $M$ be a closed irreducible, oriented $3$-manifold with a nontrivial geometric decomposition.
 Let $G$ be a locally compact group containing $\pi_1(M)$ as a lattice.
 Then $G$ contains a compact open normal subgroup $K$ such that $G/K$ is isomorphic to the fundamental group of a compact $3$-orbifold covered by $M$.
 In particular, $\pi_1(M)$ has no nontrivial lattice embeddings, hence is graphically discrete. \end{thm}

 \begin{proof} We begin by outlining the proof.
 Let $M$ be as in the statement of the theorem, and let $G$ be a locally compact group containing $\Gamma \coloneqq \pi_1(M)$ as a lattice.
 As noted above, $\Gamma$ has no non-uniform lattice embeddings, so $G$ contains $\G$ as a uniform lattice.
-We will show $G$ has a compact open normal subgroup $K$ and then apply arguments analogous to those of Kapovich--Leeb~\cite[\S 5.2]{KapovichLeeb97}.
+We will show $G$ has a compact open normal subgroup $K$ and is therefore graphically discrete by Proposition~\ref{prop:propC}(\ref{item:propC1}).
+We then apply arguments analogous to those of Kapovich--Leeb~\cite[\S 5.2]{KapovichLeeb97}.
 To exhibit such a $K$, we will use an action of $G$ on the JSJ tree, and prove each vertex and edge stabilizer $G_v$ and $G_e$ of~$G$ has a maximal compact open normal subgroup, $K_v$ and $K_e$, respectively, so that $K_v = K_e$ if $e$ is incident to $v$.
 Taking $K= K_v$ will then give the desired subgroup.

 The group $G$ is compact-by-(totally disconnected) and acts continuously on the JSJ tree $T$ by Lemma~\ref{lem:nongeocont}.
 Each vertex stabilizer $G_v$ is open and compact-by-(totally disconnected).
 Since $\Gamma$ is a uniform lattice in $G$ and $G_v$ is open, $\Gamma_v\coloneqq \Gamma\cap G_v$ is a uniform lattice in $G_v$ by Lemma \ref{lem:open_lattice}.